Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Appendix

 \subsection{Sourced Datasets for CaptionStew}

 CaptionStew aggregates eight open-source audio caption datasets to address data scarcity and limited diversity in current audio-language pretraining.
 The constituent datasets span environmental sounds, music, and expressive speech, with fundamentally different captioning approaches—from crowdsourced human annotation to expert curation to various LLM-based generation pipelines.
 Table~\ref{tab:source} and Table~\ref{tab:example} detail each dataset's characteristics and provide example captions that illustrate the diverse descriptive styles, ranging from concise event descriptions to detailed multi-sentence narratives with fine-grained acoustic and contextual information.
 During aggregation, we filter audio samples longer than one minute for computational efficiency and remove samples that overlap with common audio understanding benchmarks~\citep{audiocaps,clotho,audiocaps,MusicCaps,fsd50k,vggsound, US8K} to prevent data leakage.
 This approach preserves the unique characteristics of each source while creating a unified corpus that captures broader semantic coverage than individual datasets.
+Moreover, when identical audio clips appear across source datasets, we consolidate them into a single audio instance and merge their associated captions into a multi-caption set, rather than treating duplicated waveforms as separate training examples.
+This prevents overlapping recordings from being over-counted while still preserving complementary textual supervision for the same audio.
+We note that the resulting mixture remains heterogeneous and imbalanced across sources, reflecting the current landscape of publicly available audio–caption data; our goal is not to enforce a perfectly balanced corpus, but to provide a realistic large-scale testbed for studying audio–language pretraining under diverse supervision.